 Is Eco-USA an organization?

-No. It's just a website started by a guy in the middle of nowhere that got out of hand.
+No. It's just a website started by a guy in flyover country that got out of hand.

 Yes.
 Quite a bit, in fact.
 However, I've experienced two major impediments to that: ignorance and sloth.
 I don't know how to do it and it sounds like a lot of trouble.
 Particularly as there already seem to be enough environmental organizations and it would probably be best to support some of them rather than start a new group.